Buddy's Song (novel): Plot

 At home Buddy tried to fix a blockage under the kitchen sink and Terry came round to deliver news.
 Arctic Records talked to Terry and the Video King about working with him.
 Terry fixed the sink and Buddy invited him to come along for a meal to celebrate his seventeenth birthday.
 Buddy's parents agreed.

-The novel ends with the lyrics for Torn in Half, Brain Train and Nothing Serious.
+The novel ends with the lyrics for "Torn in Half", "Brain Train" and "Nothing Serious".

 Music

 Slightly altered versions of the three songs Buddy wrote were used in the film.
-Torn in Half and Nothing Serious were released in the Chesney Hawkes album Buddy's Song (known in the United States as The One and Only) which is the soundtrack to the film.
+"Torn in Half" and "Nothing Serious" were released on the Chesney Hawkes album Buddy's Song (known in the United States as The One and Only), which is the soundtrack to the film.
+"Brain Train" has since been released, along with the other master mixes for the film, on Hawkes' 2022 compilation The Complete Picture: The Albums 1991–2012.